 When it comes to the science though, research often doesn’t directly compare vaping and smoking.
 That’s a missed opportunity.
 It’s understood that smoking is bad for you with many health risks, but is vaping bad for you?
 How does vaping affect your health?
 Apart from understanding the absolute safety of vaping, it’s imperative to know if vaping is much safer than smoking.

 Public Health England has been unequivocal in its findings: PHE says vaping is at least 95 percent safer than smoking.
 They understand that studying the dangers of vaping alone is only half of the subject, since vaping exists primarily as an alternative to smoking.
 But because there aren’t many studies that make a direct comparison, the available information on vaping must usually be measured against separate sources discussing the risks of cigarette smoking.

 Smoking cigarettes causes well-known harm to the lungs.
 Long-term inhalation of burning tobacco can lead to lung and esophageal cancer, and to a variety of deadly lung conditions like emphysema, chronic bronchitis, and chronic obstructive pulmonary disease (COPD).

 Cigarette smoke attacks the lungs in several ways.
 It contains thousands of chemicals, more than 70 of which are known carcinogens.
-It also contains particulate matter—fine bits of burned tobacco and paper—that can get lodged deep in the lungs, where it can be buried in the tissue and cause the beginnings of cancer and COPD.
+It also contains particulate matter—fine bits of burned tobacco, tobacco residue and paper—that get lodged deep in the lungs, where it gets buried in the tissue and can lead to cancer and COPD.